 There are even celebrity versions of Black Forest Cake, and its history goes back to about 1934.
 Baden Wurttemberg natives claim this tasty cake as their own, but it has been touted by many other regions of the country.
 In Berlin there is an extra fancy alcoholic version served up at the Kreuzberg’s Café Amour Fou that many people love.

 Marmorkuchen is Germany’s version of a marble cake made with a mix of vanilla and chocolate batters.
 This cake was my absolute favorite cake as a child and I still love it.
 Marble cake is very popular in Germany for the famous 4 o’clock coffee hour and a must for every birthday party.

 If you know a German Oma, I am sure you tried German plum cake with a sweet topping of buttery streusel.
-Served with some heavy whipping cream, this cake represents good old-world comfort food.
+Served with a generous dollop of whipped cream, this cake represents good old-world comfort food.

-No. 6 – Fruit Tarte German Style aka Fruit Flan – Obsttorte
+6. Obsttorte - Fruit Tarte German Style aka German Fruit Flan

 Especially in the summer time this tart style cake is a refreshing sweet treat.
 Made with a sponge cake bottom, covered with a thin layer of buttercream or pudding and topped with an abundance of fresh seasonal fruits.